 - = (ASCII code 61 decimal) status report, responding to remote query.
 This response code is followed immediately by XXX,YYY<cr> where XXX is the current pressure (in test units), and YYY the peak pressure (in test units). - (ASCII code 126 decimal) status report, responding to remote query "!" command.
-This response code is followed immediately by XXX,YYY,ZZ.Z<cr> where XXX is the current pressure (in test units), YYY the peak pressure (in test units), and ZZ.Z is the time in tenths of seconds into the current step. - : (ASCII code 58 decimal) streaming data report.
-This character is followed by a sequence of digits (as many as four) representing current pressure (including a preceding minus sign if appropriate), a comma, and another sequence of digits (as many as five, again with preceding minus if appropriate) representing the number of steps the actuator took since the last sampling period, then a carriage return.
-The pressure will be in the type of engineering units specified for the test.
+This response code is followed immediately by XXX,YYY,ZZ.Z<cr> where XXX is the current pressure (in test units), YYY the peak pressure (in test units), and ZZ.Z is the time in tenths of seconds into the current step. - (ASCII code 58 decimal) streaming data report.
+This character is followed by a sequence of numbers separated by commas.
+Depending on the options selected during Select Remote Output, the numbers include a sequence number, the current pressure, the maximum pressure, and the volume.
+The pressures are reported using the engineering units specified for the test.
+The volume can be the total volume, the incremental volume, the total encoder counts, or the incremental encoder counts.
 Example data responses would be (without quotes): ":50,-5<cr>" and ":-5,100<cr>". - ?
 (ASCII code 63 decimal) remote test name rejected.
 This character is followed by the test name (up to 10 characters long) and a <lf><cr> sequence.
-This is always in response to a remote command "r" followed by a test name that does not match any in memory.
+This is always in response to a remote command "r" followed by a test name that does not match any in the HBLT memory.
 Since test names are punctuation-, case- and space-sensitive, common errors can be having an unintentional space (or other character) follow the "r" command, or in sending a lower-case test name when most all tests contain no lower case. - B (ASCII code 66 decimal) maintain cycle starting.
 This character is transmitted before any applicable pressure maintenance during a test.
 The HBLT does not emit this character when streaming mode is active. - DA (ASCII codes 68 and 65 decimal, respectively) test aborted by operator (safety door open, RESET via remote control or front panel).
 This response code is followed immediately by XXX<cr>> where XXX is the peak pressure (in test units).
 Example: "DA1200<cr>>".